 - Serves 8 to 10

-- Zest and juice of 2 clementines (about 1 tablespoon zest or 90 ml)
+- Zest and juice of 2 clementines (about 1 tablespoon zest and 6 tablespoons juice)

 - A pinch of ground cloves